kickenad/herodark/README.md

 To view your dapp, open your browser to http://localhost:5000 for the DappStarter Workspace.

 We ♥️ developers and want you to have an awesome experience.
 You should be experiencing Dappiness at this point.
 If not, let us know and we will help.
-Join our [Discord](https://discord.gg/ZzaaqwMmVG) or hit us up on Twitter [@Decentology](https://twitter.com/decentology).

 ## Smart Contract